Teekay1702/Web-Portfolio/README.md

 # Portfolio Website

 ## **Overview**
 This is a personal portfolio website showcasing my skills, projects, and professional journey.
-The site is designed to provide an interactive and visually appealing experience for visitors, highlighting my expertise in software development and cybersecurity.
+The site is designed to provide an interactive and visually appealing experience for visitors, highlighting my expertise in software development.

 ## **Features**
 - **About Me**: A section introducing who I am, my background, and my goals.